nearform/angular-patterns-workshop/apps/slides/slides/service.md

 <div class="dense">

-- Inject your service into your Hello World component via the constructor
+- Inject your service into your movie list component via the constructor
 - To test your service response, you can subscribe to your _get popular movies_ method from the component and `console.log` any values from the stream
 - 💡 You can implement the `OnInit` interface and subscribe to the stream within the component's `ngOnInit` lifecycle event